 The Bashkirs created a rich folklore.
 The works of oral folk art artistically reflect the views of the ancient Bashkirs on nature, their worldly wisdom, customs, understanding of justice and creative imagination.

-The animation of nature found expression in the saying "Forest - ears, field - eyes."
-In the proverb “A lonely man can lose his bow, but someone with a family can not lose an arrow” people express the idea that a person should live in a team.
-With proverbs, the people condemned the biys, mullahs, officials: “Do not go to the biy - he will come for you, do not go to the khan - he will come for your good”, “Every day is a holiday for the rich, every day for the poor - sorrow and worries.”
+The animation of nature is expressed in the saying “The forest is the ears, the field is the eyes.”
+In the proverb “A lonely man may lose his bow, but a man with family will not lose his arrow,” people express the idea that a person should live in a group.
+The people used proverbs to condemn biys, mullahs, and officials: “Don’t go to the biy - he will come for you, don’t go to the khan - he will come for your goods,” “Every day is a holiday for the rich, every day is grief and worry for the poor.”

 Branch Manager Director

-MBOU DO DD(Y)TMBOU DO DD(Y)T
+MBOU DO DD(Yu)TMBOU DO DD(Yu)T

 "___" _______ 2016 "___" _______ 2016